Suket Fair: Observance

 The fair is organized on the fifth day of the New Year.
 As per 2024, the fair commences in Sukhdev Vatika, where various deities from the entire Suket princely state gather.
 The start of the procession, with the chariots of the family deity Kamaksha and Mool Manhunag Ji, marks the beginning of the Suket Fair.
 As per the Suket king, Kamaksha and Mahamaya hold the first position in this procession.
 After worshiping all the deities, the procession starts, culminating at the fairground, now known as Jawaharlal Nehru Park.

-Afterward, for 5 days, the deities stay here, and devotees from distant places come with their faith and devotion to witness these deities, which is a marvelous spectacle amidst the beauty of nature.
+Afterward, for 5 days,devotees from distant places come with their faith and devotion to witness these deities, which is a marvelous spectacle amidst the beauty of nature.
 Perhaps for this reason, Himachal Pradesh is called the Land of the Gods, displaying and preserving the devotion of its inhabitants towards deities.
 During the fair, various activities take place, including cultural contests like the 'Brajantari Competition'.
 The fair also showcases performances depicting the stories of deities.
 Millions of people gather here daily during this fair.

 The fair concludes with the king's procession, starting from the Mahamaya Temple in Sundar Nagar and culminating at the king's palace.
 In this procession, the five palanquins of Mahamaya are prepared, leading the way, accompanied by Devi Kamaksha.
 Lord Kamrunag also initiates the grand procession of the fair from the forefront.
 Along this route, the king of Suket stands with devotees at his palace to welcome the deities, performing worship rituals for all of them.
 In the courtyard of the palace, all the deities perform dances, and after the worship of all the deities is completed, they re-enter the Suket Fair with the five palanquins of Mahamaya.

 Subsequently, the five palanquins of Mahamaya are taken on a tour throughout Sundar Nagar so that everyone can have their darshan.
 After nightfall, all the deities depart to their respective places.